timOTdev/0034_web_developer_bootcamp/notes.md

 - we use amazon AWS and free sandbox plan
 - we need to set up a user that is a developer connect to this database
 - copy: `mongoose.connect("mongodb://<dbuser>:<dbpassword>@ds239359.mlab.com:39359/timh1203_yelpcamp")`
-- paste in our app.js with a new user
+- paste in our app.js with a new user or use environmental variables technique in next chapter

 - CONNECTING WITH MLAB
 - we will be running the c9 yelpcamp and connected to the mlab database